yuyizhong/mama-yogis/README.md

 - *CSS*
    - The Website was styled and layed out using CSS in an external file.
 - *GitPod*
-   - The developer platform can be worked remotely.
+   - This developer platform with VSCode editor can remotely work through web browser.
 - *GitHub*
    - Source code is hosted on GitHub and delpoyed using Git Pages.
 - *Git*